-In particular, on ESG aspects, the Board of Directors is supported by two endoconsiliar committees that, at least annually, oversee and inform the Board itself on climate aspects.
-The committees have specific responsibilities, expertise appropriate to the tasks they are called upon to perform and have a dedicated annual budget and spending autonomy:
+In particular, on ESG aspects, the Board of Directors is supported by two endoconsiliar committees with specific responsibilities, with appropriate expertise to the tasks they are called upon to perform, and which have a dedicated annual budget with spending autonomy:

-• Sustainability Committee: composed of five directors with advisory, proactive, monitoring and instructional duties, it supports and directs the activities of the Board and management, on the Environmental (including purely climate aspects), Social and Governance sustainability front, in terms of positioning, objectives, processes, specific initiatives at the Group level.

-The Committee reviewed and endorsed the decarbonization program initiated to reduce Scope 1, 2 and 3 emissions, in line with the Science Based Targets initiative, and achieve Carbon Neutrality targets by 2030 and Net-Zero targets by 2040.

-Thus, the Board of Directors, through the Sustainability Committee validates and oversees the strategy in the Climate area and the implementation of environmental sustainability policies, considering in its assessments the risks and opportunities related to environmental aspects and climate change.
-In this regard, the Sustainability Committee is also involved in the ESG aspects of the activities overseen by the remaining endoconsiliar committees, in terms of sharing documents or joint investigations.

-• Control and Risk Committee: composed of nonexecutive directors, all of whom are currently independent, the Committee monitors observance of corporate governance rules, regulatory developments and best practices in the area of controls and corporate governance, oversees the preparation of financial and nonfinancial reporting for the period (which provides disclosure on climate performance), and collaborates with the Sustainability Committee in the assessment and management of sustainability risks, including those related to environmental issues.
+- Sustainability Committee: composed of five directors with advisory, proactive, monitoring and instructional duties, it supports and directs the activities of the Board and management, on the Environmental (including purely climate aspects), Social and Governance sustainability front, in terms of positioning, objectives, processes, specific initiatives at the Group level. - The Committee reviewed and endorsed the decarbonization program initiated to reduce Scope 1, 2 and 3 emissions, in line with the Science Based Targets initiative, and achieve Carbon Neutrality targets by 2030 and Net-Zero targets by 2040. - Thus, the Board of Directors, through the Sustainability Committee validates and oversees the strategy in the Climate area and the implementation of environmental sustainability policies, considering in its assessments the risks and opportunities related to environmental aspects and climate change.
+In this regard, the Sustainability Committee is also involved in the ESG aspects of the activities overseen by the remaining endoconsiliar committees, in terms of sharing documents or joint investigations. - Control and Risk Committee: composed of nonexecutive directors, all of whom are currently independent, the Committee monitors observance of corporate governance rules, regulatory developments and best practices in the area of controls and corporate governance, oversees the preparation of financial and nonfinancial reporting for the period (which provides disclosure on climate performance), and collaborates with the Sustainability Committee in the assessment and management of sustainability risks, including those related to environmental issues.
 In this context, the same Committee annually oversees and approves the materiality analysis, which considers Climate Change a relevant issue for the Group.